LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment0/hello-spreadsheets/_index.md

 1. Within cell J9, type in "2024 Inflation Rates"
 1. In cell K9, type in "0.08" to represent the 8% inflation rate.
-1. Cell H2 uses a forumla that still references the 2023 inflation rates, update this forumla to match the new rates.
+1. Cell H2 uses a formula that still references the 2023 inflation rates.
+Update this formula to match the new rates.

 {{% notice green Bonus "rocket" %}}
 Cells J1 - M1 provide a budget for the 2023 year.
 This helped ensure that the monthly spend was within the appropriate range.
 Create a budget for the 2024 year within the J2 - M2 cell range, referencing the new 2024 inflation rates.